 - The environmental checklists provided in this chapter is for reference only.
-Teacher Advisor can revise the environmental checklists according to the school setting by adding, modifying or deleting non-applicable items. - Word and PDF files of the "Environmental Checklists" and "Programme Evaluation Record" (editable) have been uploaded to the Schools Go Green website for schools to use.
+Teacher Advisor can revise the environmental checklists according to the school setting by adding, modifying or deleting non-applicable items. - Word and PDF files of the "Environmental Checklists", "Environmental Promotion Activities Record" and "Programme Evaluation Record" (editable) have been uploaded to the Schools Go Green website for school use.
 If you require an online Google Form template, please inquire and request it via email to schools@eeb.gov.hk.